Analyzing Singular Patterns in Discrete Planar Vector Fields via Persistent Path Homology: Extraction of singular patterns from vector fields

 Once the smallest square containing the singularity has been identified, we can determine the approximate position of the singularity based on the weights of the edges.
 While multiple approaches may be used to obtain the approximate coordinates, all edges evidently have the same weight, and the singularity should be located at the geometric center of the square.
 However, given that edges closer to the singularity possess greater weight, we can estimate the singularity’s position using a weighting method.
 In this study, we utilize the concept of \textit{the weighted center of the square} to approximate the singularity's coordinates, given by:

 Here, $(x_i,y_i)$ represents the midpoint coordinates of the four edges of the square, with corresponding weights $w_i$ for $i=1,2,3,4$.
 The total weight is denoted as $w$, calculated as $w=\sum_{i=1}^4 w_i$.
+Hence, the center can only be in the diamond formed by the edge midpoints of the square's edges.
 When considering two parallel edges within the square, the weight center is closer to the edge with a greater weight, similar to the singularity.
 Consequently, horizontally and vertically, the weight center and the singularity are positioned on the same side of the geometric center of the square.
 Therefore, if we use the notation $\varepsilon$ to denote the length of the square's edges, the errors in the $x$ and $y$ coordinates between the weight center and the singularity are less than $\varepsilon /2$.
-The procedure for extracting the position of singularity is included in Algorithm \ref{alg:1} illustrated in subsection \ref{D}.
+The procedure for extracting the position of singularity is included in Algorithm \ref{alg:1}, illustrated in subsection \ref{D}.